mgoutay/tf2_tutorial/README.md

 # tf2_tutorial
-Here are some slides and a notebook that covers the basic about Tensorflow 2.0.
+Here are some slides and a notebook that covers the basics about Tensorflow 2.0.